TOD-theses/paper-T-RACE/main.typ

 - Manual check of sample for each other label we set (checking the traces if they match the definition we gave for the labels)

 = Tool benchmarking
+// Instead of running it myself, I could use previous results (e.g. the benchmark from Zhang et al. or the dataset from Evolution...)
 TBD.
 == Systematic Literature Review
 == Result